achaverrar/frontend-mentor-challenges/product-preview-card-component/README.md

 ## Acknowledgments

 I'm very grateful with [Matt Pegg](https://www.youtube.com/channel/UCfLsWcGtbMntd4z1DmzCmlg/featured) for answering my questions about how to takle the development process and introducing me to Lighthouse.

+I'd also like to thank my mom and my friends: Alex, Juan Manuel and Tania, who were with me at every step of the process, encouraging and comforting me, having faith in me.
+You didn't help me debug my code, but I wouldn't have been able to make it without you, you taught me the most important learnings of all.

 [webpack_5]: https://webpack.js.org
 [sass]: https://sass-lang.com